cxfos/budget-app/.ai-docs/design-progress.md

 - Layout component implemented to provide consistent structure across pages.
 - Login and Register pages updated with new design tokens and improved UX.
 - Dashboard page updated to use the new layout and design tokens.
+- **LandingPage redesigned with a modern, compelling hero, features, personal story, login link, and 'buy me a drink' placeholder.**
 - All changes are committed and pushed to remote.

 ## Next steps (when you return):